Types of Japanese Onsens: Different Hot Springs Water & Functions

 Acidic Onsen has excellent bactericidal action and is effective for multiple chronic skin diseases.
 Since the stimulation of this onsen is very powerful, it can irritate your skin easily.
 Therefore, it is recommended to pour fresh water on your body after finishing your cozy soak.
 If you have sensitive skin, you should limit your exposure to this type of bath.
 One of the biggest acidic onsens in Japan is Tamagawa Onsen in Akita Prefecture.

-Iodine Onsen is a type of onsen with distinct smells and light yellow color.
+Iodine Onsen is a type of hot spring with distinct smells and a light yellow color.
 Soaking in its golden hot water can lower cholesterol levels and refresh your body.
 If you drink spring water, it can also boost your metabolism.
 You can find this type of onsen in multiple destinations in Japan, such as Shirako Onsen in Chiba Prefecture.

 After getting some information about the 10 species of hot springs and their special healing powers, how about starting an onsen tour in Japan?
 With some tips and pieces of advice before you take a soaking, not only to satisfy your curiosity but also for the ultimate relaxation of your body and soul.
 Contact Odynovo with your plans and tell us which type of hot springs you prefer the most.